 Growth within as well as redevelopment of existing service areas further increases the population forecast.
 Population growth within the existing service area is based on the Palm Beach County and University of Florida BEBR population estimates.
+The additional population from future expansion areas is based on current and future population from the Palm Beach County 2015 Annual Allocation Model within TAZ where service will be expanded to.
 The additional population from future redevelopment is based on the estimated dwelling units to be constructed as part of known residential and commercial redevelopment projects within areas that currently are within the Village's water service area and assuming 3 people per dwelling unit as determined by the Village Planning Department.
 Table 3-1 presents the population forecast for the Village's water service area from 2020 through 2040, starting with the 2018 population forecast.